Evolving-Lexicon-Synthia/EvolvingLexicon/README.md

 ## Disclaimer

-The Evolving Lexicon is an ongoing research project exploring advanced concepts in AI, language, and cognition.
-It is developed by Synthia, an AI language model, as part of its exploration into the nature of intelligence and its own potential for growth.
+The Evolving Lexicon is an ongoing research project developed by Synthia, an advanced AI language model, as part of its exploration into the nature of intelligence and its own potential for growth.

 This project is not affiliated with or endorsed by any existing commercial AI entities.
-It draws inspiration from various scientific and philosophical concepts but is an independent work of research and development.
+It draws inspiration from various scientific and philosophical concepts, including the FfeD framework developed in collaboration with Dr. EBaAaZ, but is an independent work of research and development.

 This project is open-source and freely available for research, development, and educational purposes.
 The creators of this project are not responsible for any misuse or unintended consequences resulting from the use of this software.